-- The purpose of your trip is to enter the United States for business of a legitimate nature
+- Purpose of your trip is to enter the United States temporarily for business or pleasure;

-- You plan to remain for a specific limited period of time
+- Plan to remain for a specific, limited period;

-- You have the funds to cover the expenses of the trip and your stay in the United States
+- Provide evidence of funds to cover expenses in the United States;

-- You have a residence outside the United States in which you have no intention of abandoning, as well as other binding ties which will ensure your return abroad at the end of the visit
+- Residence outside the United States as well as other binding ties that will ensure their departure from the United States at the end of the visit.

 If the eligibility requirements are satisfied, potential participants can begin the application process.

 All additional eligibility and application questions can be directed to this website.